dshaps10/snippet/README.md

 ##Link to Heroku-deployed application
 [go-snippet.herokuapp.com](http://go-snippet.herokuapp.com/)

+##Next Release
+* Use markdown to store code snippets in original formatting

+##Future Releases
+* Implement search functionality to search for individual snippets

 #About Snippet
 Snippet is an online marketplace where programmers can place post reusable snippets of code that can be plugged into other programmers' projects.